dansleboby/ZoomPHP-sdk/docs/Api/UsersApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$user_id = "user_id_example"; // string | The user ID or email address of the user.
+$user_id = 'user_id_example'; // string | The user ID or email address of the user.
 For user-level apps, pass `me` as the value for userId.
-$type = "type_example"; // string | User token types:<br>`token` - Used for starting meetings with the client SDK.
+$type = 'type_example'; // string | User token types:<br>`token` - Used for starting meetings with the client SDK.
 This token expires in 14 days and a new token will be returned after the expiry.<br>`zak` - Used for generating the start meeting URL.
 The token expiration time is two hours.
 For API users, the expiration time is 90 days.
 $ttl = 56; // int | Use this field in conjunction with the `type` field where the value of `type` field is `zak`.
 The value of this field denotes the expiry time of the `zak` token in seconds.
 For example, if you would like the zak token to be expired after one hour of the token generation, the value of this field should be `3600`.

 try {